Intervention/docs/image/v4/basics/configuration-drivers.md

-These parameters affect how the library handles the [orientation of the image according to Exif data](/v4/modifying-images/effects#image-orientation-according-to-exif-data), whether [animations are decoded or discarded](/v4/modifying-images/animations), and what the [default blending color](/v4/basics/colors#transparency) is.
+These parameters affect how the library handles the [orientation of the image according to Exif data](/v4/modifying-images/effects#image-orientation-according-to-exif-data), whether [animations are decoded or discarded](/v4/modifying-images/animations), and what the [default background color](/v4/basics/colors#transparency) is.

 #### Parameters